-In summary, the GDPR significantly impacts HMS by imposing stringent compliance requirements and data protection practices [4].
+In summary, the General Data Protection Regulation (GDPR) significantly impacts hospital management systems (HMS) by imposing stringent compliance requirements and data protection practices [4].
 HMS must ensure robust mechanisms for securing personal data, including implementing strong encryption, access controls, and audit trails to protect patient information.
 GDPR mandates clear procedures for obtaining explicit consent, managing data subject rights, and handling data breaches, which necessitates comprehensive data governance and privacy policies.
 Additionally, HMS must support data minimization and purpose limitation principles, ensuring that data is collected and processed only for legitimate purposes.
-Compliance with GDPR also requires regular DPIAs and adherence to cross-border data transfer regulations, driving hospitals to adopt advanced technologies and practices to safeguard patient privacy and avoid significant penalties.
-The impact of GDPR on HMS aligns with previous research that highlights the regulation's emphasis on robust data protection practices and compliance requirements.
+Compliance with GDPR also requires regular data protection impact assessments and adherence to cross-border data transfer regulations, driving hospitals to adopt advanced technologies and practices to safeguard patient privacy and avoid significant penalties.

+The impact of GDPR on hospital management systems (HMS) aligns with previous research that highlights the regulation's emphasis on robust data protection practices and compliance requirements.
 Studies have shown that GDPR drives significant changes in how HMS manage personal data, necessitating enhanced security measures such as encryption and access controls to protect patient information.
-Research also underscores the importance of implementing comprehensive consent management and data subject rights processes, as well as conducting regular DPIAs.
+Research also underscores the importance of implementing comprehensive consent management and data subject rights processes, as well as conducting regular data protection impact assessments.
 Additionally, literature emphasizes the need for HMS to adhere to principles of data minimization and purpose limitation to comply with GDPR.
 Overall, previous research supports the view that GDPR introduces rigorous standards that compel healthcare organizations to adopt advanced data protection practices and technologies to ensure compliance and safeguard patient privacy [28].

-5. Future Areas of Research
+5. Future areas of research

-The GDPR has established a strong foundation for data protection and privacy in HMS.
+The General Data Protection Regulation (GDPR) has established a strong foundation for data protection and privacy in hospital management systems (HMS).
 However, there are still some topics that need for additional study and investigation in order to improve GDPR compliance and handle new problems.
 This section identifies possible research directions in the context of HMS GDPR compliance [52].